 loss of memory

-clearing the throat frequently after consuming sweets, stimulants, oils, fats, fried food, or dairy
+clearing the throat frequently after consuming sweets, fruits, stimulants, oils, fats, fried food, or dairy

 feelings of a lump of mucus the back of the throat that will not swallow